MediumRare-notnerb/Formbot3d/README.md

 ## Printing

 Head over to the `2.4 STLs` and download all of the files there if you are printing parts for a 2.4 "pro" kit.
+The `Custom STLs` folder are files from outside of the voron github repository, and should have everything you need.

 The `250`, `300`, `350`  folders contain the parts needed for each build volume. **So make sure to print the relevant ones!**